 Divi has a built-in module called Text.
 It’s a versatile enough module.
 Not only you can use it to add a static text, but you can also use it to add dynamic text pulled from a custom field plugin like Advanced Custom Fields and Pods.
-You can style up the text using the built-in styling options offered by Divi.

 One thing you can’t achieve with the Divi built-in styling options for the Text module is to create a gradient text.
 The only way to create a gradient text on the Text module is by using custom CSS.
 This post will show you how.

-Creating a Gradient Text in Divi via Custom CSS
+Steps to Create a Gradient Text in Divi via Custom CSS

 The very first thing you need to do to create a gradient text via custom CSS in Divi is by creating the gradient CSS itself.
 To ease your job, you can use an online CSS gradient generator such as Codioful, CSS Gradient, and Coolors.